MLH/mlh-hackathon-organizer-guide/team.md

-If you have transparency throughout your team, it’s really easy to see who isn’t getting shit done.
-Don’t be afraid to fire these people.
+If you have **transparency** throughout your team, it’s really easy to see who isn’t getting shit done. **Don’t be afraid to fire** these people.
 That doesn’t always mean kicking them off the team, but you need to find someone else to take on their responsibilities right away.

-->**_The team, the team, the team_**<-
+## **_The team, the team, the team_**